Information about rope: choice and maintenance

 There are two types of semi-static ropes for working at height:

 This is the strongest type.
+10mm or thicker in diameter.
 100kg is used for testing.
 For certain devices, a manufacturer can indicate that only type A rope may be used.
 Examples include fall arresters such as the Petzl ASAP and the Petzl ID'S.

-This type of rope is cheaper, less strong and will wear faster than type A. It is tested with a weight of 80kg.
+This type of rope is smaller as 10mm diameter, cheaper, less strong and will wear faster than type A. It is tested with a weight of 80kg.

 The range of most used diameters for semi-static ropes is 10mm - 12.5mm.
 The use of a small diameter can make a device run smoother.
 However, it requires more skills.
 Often a device can handle rope with different diameters.
 However, tests have shown that devices can perform differently with different diameters with regard to slipping.
 It is therefore important that the parts of an equipment are properly coordinated.